Skip to content

 Cons:

-• Reporting is not as detailed as some other tools.
+• Reporting isn’t as deep as some other CRMs

 Pricing

-Monday Sales CRM has a free plan for up to 2 users.
-Paid plans start at $12 per user per month (paid yearly, for a minimum of 3 users).
+There’s a free plan for up to 2 users.
+Paid plans start at $12/user/month (billed annually, with a 3-user minimum).

 G2 User Rating – 4.6 out of 5 stars